Norris Geyser Basin4316 Votes Currently Open

 The Norris Geyser Basin is the hottest and the most changeable thermal area in Yellowstone.
 Many hot springs and fumaroles can be found in the basin.
 Most of them have temperatures above the boiling point!
 Very volatile, the Norris Geyser Basin is part of one of the world's largest active volcanoes.
 To add to that, it sits on the intersection of three major faults!
 Due to its volatile nature, new hot springs and geysers appear at the Norris every year.
 Nature at its chaotic best, some features in the Norris Geyser Basin can undergo dramatic changes within minutes.
 For example, clear pools can become muddy and start boiling!
 A must visit for the more daring soul.

-Norris Geyser Basin Information
+Norris Geyser Basin Travel Tips

 - Go on a guided tour of the place.